adamschlesinger/website/res/pages/resume.md

 ### [onesignal]

-- Worked with peers to architect and build out major underlying system refactors in order to streamline future development efforts and eliminate redundant work.
+- worked with peers to architect and build out major underlying system refactors in order to streamline future development efforts and eliminate redundant work.
-- Built and released a showcase game in Unity to serve as a source for handling quality assurance, dogfooding, and to provide a sample best-practices application to clients.
+- built and released a showcase game in unity to serve as a source for handling quality assurance, dogfooding, and to provide a sample best-practices application to clients.
-- Setup CICD pipelines for various SDKs with junior engineers as mentoring exercises.
+- setup cicd pipelines for various sdks with junior engineers as mentoring exercises.
-- Established and ran a developer “book” club with projects designed to build developer empathy and a greater knowledge base of similar products.
+- established and ran a developer “book” club with projects designed to build developer empathy and a greater knowledge base of similar products.

 ## engineering manager

 ### [tilting point]

-- Coordinated international development efforts across internal departments and external game development partners to determine engineering priorities for all parties.
+- coordinated international development efforts across internal departments and external game development partners to determine engineering priorities for all parties.
-- Managed two independent teams: Asset automation and CMS for game and ad content and the other a partner-facing stack of Unity SDK and accompanying backend microservices covering ad mediation, attribution, analytics, and live operations.
+- managed two independent teams: asset automation and cms for game and ad content and the other a partner-facing stack of unity sdk and accompanying backend microservices covering ad mediation, attribution, analytics, and live operations.
-- Served as architect for all engineering efforts by helping team members to scope work, determine ideal API design, documentation, design patterns, unit test coverage, and operating “shoulder studies” for pipeline tooling.
+- served as architect for all engineering efforts by helping team members to scope work, determine ideal api design, documentation, design patterns, unit test coverage, and operating “shoulder studies” for pipeline tooling.
-- Continued building code and working to use the tools I was creating as mentoring opportunities for my junior engineers.
+- continued building code and working to use the tools i was creating as mentoring opportunities for my junior engineers.

 ## lead fullstack engineer

 ### [tilting point]

-- Led the design and implementation of a major refactor to the entire internal analytics pipeline from SDK to data warehousing.
-Ensured the new systems would “stick” by actively coordinating with the data analysis team to ensure a smooth hand-off.
+- led the design and implementation of a major refactor to the entire internal analytics pipeline from sdk to data warehousing. ensured the new systems would “stick” by actively coordinating with the data analysis team to ensure a smooth hand-off.
-- Built several full-stack microservices for fully managing in-app purchases across titles and major distribution platforms.
+- built several full-stack microservices for fully managing in-app purchases across titles and major distribution platforms.

 ## mobile engineer

 ### [tilting point]

-- Took over as primary engineer of an in-house SDK written for Unity games.
-The SDK was purpose-built to make the experience of operating a vast portfolio of live games more consistent across titles as well as easing implementation of key live operation features.
+- took over as primary engineer of an in-house sdk written for unity games. the sdk was purpose-built to make the experience of operating a vast portfolio of live games more consistent across titles as well as easing implementation of key live operation features.
-- Handled developer outreach, relationships, and support for new and existing partners.
+- handled developer outreach, relationships, and support for new and existing partners.

 ## programmer

 ### [freshplanet]

-- Created and maintained open-source code libraries using AS3, Obj-C, and Java for a portfolio of mobile games covering analytics, ad mediation, async helpers, and others.
+- created and maintained open-source code libraries using as3, obj-c, and java for a portfolio of mobile games covering analytics, ad mediation, async helpers, and others.
-- Built out a toolset to automate the scraping of published ad information and automatic reporting of non-functional and/or unapproved content.
+- built out a toolset to automate the scraping of published ad information and automatic reporting of non-functional and/or unapproved content.
-- Responsible for optimizing all native C++ code for cross-platform plugins.
+- responsible for optimizing all native c++ code for cross-platform plugins.
-- Designed and implemented a new cooperative gameplay system.
+- designed and implemented a new cooperative gameplay system.

 ## programmer

 ### [dreamkind]

-- Worked with artists to design and fully build in-house games from scratch with both Flash (AS3) and Cocos2d-X.
+- worked with artists to design and fully build in-house games from scratch with both flash (as3) and cocos2d-x.
-- Used several well-known brands in early childhood education to develop games.
-Actively participated in design sessions with the license holders.
+- used several well-known brands in early childhood education to develop games. actively participated in design sessions with the license holders.
-- Co-architected a Python server on Google Cloud for sharing content from user to user.
+- co-architected a python server on google cloud for sharing content from user to user.
-- Defined workflow and client project architecture among a small team of artists and devs.
+- defined workflow and client project architecture among a small team of artists and devs.

 # knowledge